Conditional Predictive Behavior Planning with Inverse Reinforcement Learning for Human-like Autonomous Driving: Method

 \textbf{Interaction Modeling}.
 The agent-agent interaction is modeled by a two-layer self-attention Transformer encoder, which takes as input the agents' historical state encoding and outputs the feature of relations between them, and we remove the feature of the AV and obtain the agent interaction encoding with shape $(N, D)$.
 For each agent in the interaction encoding, we propose an agent-map encoder (two cross-attention layers and a multi-modal attention layer \cite{huang2021multi}) to generate different modes of agent-map interaction features with shape $(K, D)$.
 All the surrounding agents share the same agent-map interaction encoder.
 More details about the interaction modeling encoders can be found in \cite{huang2022differentiable}.

 \textbf{AV Plan Fusion}.
-Injecting the AV's planned trajectory as conditional information into other agents' feature embeddings to predict their future trajectories is an essential part of the model.
-There are two viable approaches, which are called early fusion and late fusion.
+Injecting the AV's planned trajectory as conditional information into other agents' encoded feature to predict their future trajectories is an essential part of the model.
+To fuse that information, we design two viable approaches, namely early fusion and late fusion.
 We first use a cross-attention Transformer layer with the agent-agent interaction features as query and AV plan encoding as key and value and obtain a tensor with shape $(N, D)$ representing the influence of the AV's future plan on different agents.
-Then, the early fusion approach inserts the AV's future information at an earlier stage in the model; more specifically, we combine the agent-agent interaction feature and AV's future influence as the query to the agent-map interaction module.
-The late fusion approach only feeds the AV plan information at the final decoding stage.
-We will investigate the effects of different fusion methods in the experiments.
+In the early fusion approach, an attention-based fusion mechanism is designed by combining the agent-agent interaction feature and AV's future influence as the query to the agent-map interaction module.
+In contrast, the late fusion approach simply concatenates the feature of the AV's future plan with the final encoding, which is used to decode the future trajectories.
+We have also combined early fusion and late fusion (denoted as early + late fusion), and the effectiveness of the different fusion methods will be evaluated through experiments.

 \textbf{Decoding}.
 We repeat the agent interaction encoding $K$ times along the zeroth dimension and concatenate it with the agent-map interaction encoding of all agents $(K, N, D)$, to generate a final latent representation tensor with shape $(K, N, 2D)$.
 It contains the necessary information to predict an agent's future motion, including its historical physical states, interaction with other agents, relation with the map, and the influence of the AV's plan if using early fusion.
 For late fusion, the influence of the AV's future plan on other agents is also concatenated to the latent representation tensor, yielding a tensor with shape $(K, N, 3D)$.
 We use an MLP to decode the Gaussian parameters $\mathcal{N} (\mu_x, \sigma_x; \mu_y, \sigma_y)$ for every agent at every timestep in the future from the latent representation, outputting a tensor with shape $(K, N, T_f, 4)$.
 To predict the probability of different futures, which is a tensor with shape $(K, 1)$, we first use max-pooling to aggregate the information of all agents and then pass the obtained tensor with shape $(K, 2D)$ or $(K, 3D)$ through another MLP.